Series Title (Agency Series #): Description, Retention (Legal Citation)

 Retention: Retain 1 year after equipment disposed.
 (MOAR 166-150-0105(8))

-Grant Records (ADSGEN-013): Records document the application for and administration of grants in which the division is the recipient or administrator.
+Grant Records (ADSGEN-013(a) and ADSGEN-013(b)): Records document the application for and administration of grants in which the division is the recipient or administrator.
 Records may include but are not limited to applications including project proposals, summaries, objectives, activities, budgets, exhibits, and award notification; grant evaluation records and recommendations concerning grant applications; grant administration records including progress reports, budgets, project objectives, proposals, and summaries; records documenting allocation of funds; contracts; records monitoring project plans and measuring achievement; equipment inventories; financial reports, accounting records, audit reports, expenditure reports, and related correspondence and documentation.

 Incident Reports (ADSGEN-014): Series used to report non-injury safety incidents and injuries to non-employees.
 Records may include incident reports, police reports, investigation records, and related correspondence.